Artists as Entrepreneurs

 These were all ideas that helped spur audience growth for Four Eyed Monsters.
 That film was funded with credit cards; how much farther could we have pushed it with venture capital funding?
 There’s room for many more such ideas.
 Please comment if you have some to share.
 I’d love to see someone (Mr. Andreessen, perhaps?) propose a financial model as a target for what it might take to get the venture capital model going.

 This entry was posted on Sunday, November 18th, 2007 at 11:19:56 pm and is filed under Articles, Business.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.